 Antenatal appointments are simply appointments that you have during pregnancy.
 Your health professional will give you a plan of appointments at your first pregnancy visit.
-In early pregnancy, your appointments are likely to be every four to six weeks.
+In early pregnancy, your appointments are likely to be every 4-6 weeks.
 At your first appointment, your GP, obstetrician or midwife will:

-- ask about your general health and medical history, including previous pregnancies and births, and your mental health
+- ask about your general health and medical history, including previous pregnancies and births

 - ask whether you’ve had a pap test lately